mainkoon81/Mathematical-Methods/README.md

  - globtempl (Land only mean temperature deviations for the years 1880-2015)
  - star (Variable Star: The magnitude of a star taken at midnight for 600 consecutive days )
 > Stationarity
  - In a stationary time series, there is no systematic change in **mean** (no trend), no systematic change in **variance**, and no **fluctuation**(periodic variations).. so..basically, the properties of one section of a data are much like the properties of the other sections of the data.
+Usually stationarity's a property of a stochastic process of a model, not a time series.
+But we say `stationary time series` if you think that it can be modeled with **`stochastic process`**!